aptech/docs/docs/CR-hessMTTg.rst

     :param &gfct: pointer to procedure computing either 1xK gradient or NxK Jacobian
     :type &gfct: scalar

-    :param par1:
+    :param par1: structure of type :class:`PV` containing parameter vector at which Hessian is to be evaluated
-    :type par1: structure of type PV containing parameter vector at which Hessian is to be evaluated
+    :type par1: struct

-    :param data1:
+    :param data1: structure of type :class:`DS` containing any data needed by *fct*
-    :type data1: structure of type DS containing any data needed by  fct
+    :type data1: struct

     :returns: h (*KxK matrix*), Hessian

 Remarks
 -------

-par1 must be created using the pvPack procedures.
+*par1* must be created using the :func:`pvPack` procedures.

 Examples